PratikSutar97/ci-build-docker/docker_python/README.md

 }
 ```

+--

 ### Executing CodeBuild Job
-- Navigate to above created CodeBuild Job and click on `Start Build with overrides`
+- Navigate to above created CodeBuild Job and click on **Start Build with overrides**
-- Specify the branch name and provide values for environment variables : `DOCKER_IMAGE_NAME`
+- Specify the branch name and provide values for environment variables : **DOCKER_IMAGE_NAME**
 - Validate the CodeBuild Execution Logs for Docker Image Creation and if docker image created inside the CodeBuild Container is available in ECR Repository.
 - Every Image inside a ECR Repo contains a Image URI similar to this : `ACCOUNT_ID.dkr.ecr.REGION_NAME.amazonaws.com/python_webapp-ecr-repo:python_webapp-5`

+--

 ### Repository structure
  - `docker_python` - contains `buildspec.yml` file that will be used by CodeBuild Project